JoshuaKarki27/blog/README.md

 * logs in using their registration credentials
 * can post, delete, and edit blogs to their profile, which can be viewed, liked, and commented on by other users
 ## Goal/Motivation
-The goal of this project is to strictly follow an agile approach to iteratively develop and gather requirements from the client.
-It also allows me to gain practical experience in agile and web development with angular.
+The goal of this project is to strictly follow an agile approach to gain hands on experience with web design using Angular, the git vcs, and development with Agile.

 ## Installation guide
 ### Prerequesite